ctpeterson/SwissFit/README.md

 marginal likelihood: 7.511209597426163
 Akaike information criterion: 24.628697369539452
 ```
 Because the output of `fitter.p` are correlated [GVar](https://github.com/gplepage/gvar) variables, we can pass these parameters through any function that we want and get an output with Gaussian errors fully propagated through.
-For example, we could calculate `f(0.5)` and `f(1.0)`, along with the their covariance
+For example, we could calculate `f(0.5)` and `f(1.0)`, along with their covariance
 ```
 # Calculate f(0.5, f(1.0)
 fa = sin(0.5, fit_parameters)